wdvorkin/SyntheticData/README.md

-# SynthericData: Private Synthetic Data for Power Systems
+# SyntheticData: Private Synthetic Data for Power Systems

 This repository stores data and code to replicate the results from the following preprint: